 Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 8-3.
 Purpose: Transfer of vertical load from wood beam to wood girder.
 Beam Bears Steel Bearing Seat with Knife Plate Description : Wood beam is connected to wood girder with a custom-fabricated steel connection consisting of bearing plates for both the beam and girder, and a beam knife plate (shown) or bucket connection to the beam.
 Beam bears on seat and is connected to steel knife plate with dowel-type fasteners.
 The connection is fastened to the girder with partially-threaded screws or lag bolts through the bearing plate.
 2 High \$\$ Moderate Easy Level III Notes: Knife plate instead of bucket connection is more commonly used for exposed connections.
 Bearing plate size is dependent on perpendicular-to-grain bearing.
 Designer must account for eccentricity between load and reaction.
 Dowel connector is for positive connection only.
 At top-bearing connections, designer should account for fit of material above.
 CLT is not typically notched to accommodate connections.
 May be desirable to extend bearing plate beyond knife plate to cover kerf in beam for knife plate.
-0 • Top-mount connection is shown; face-mount connection is possible.
-See the 2018 NDS and AITC Technical Note 19 Guidelines for Evaluation of Holes and Notches in Structural Glued Laminated Timber Beams for notch sizing.
-Deck not shown for clarity.
-Beam may require bracing for lateral-torsional buckling.
-Other Applications: Table 10: Mass Timber Beam Support at Mass Timber Wall Panel, at top of panel or where bearing notch is provided
+0 Top-mount connection is shown; face-mount connection is possible.
+See the 2018 NDS and AITC Technical Note 19 for notch sizing.
+1 Deck not shown for clarity.
+Beam may require bracing for lateral-torsional buckling. ' Other Applications: 1 Table 10: Mass Timber Beam Support at Mass Timber Wall Panel, at top of panel or where bearing notch is provided 0 0 A